aws-samples/cfn101-workshop/workshop/content/40-workshop-part-02/20-cloudformation-package-and-deploy/100-lab-11-deploy.md

 * Identify when packaging a template is required
 * Package a template using `aws cloudformation package`
 * Validate a CloudFormation template using `aws cloudformation validate-template`
-* Describe a nested stack
-* Deploy a nested stack
+* Deploy a template using the CLI

 ## Start Lab